Workshop program

 11:50-12:15

 As graphical modeling editors evolve, legacy tools face growing obsolescence, prompting the need for effective migration strategies.
 This paper introduces GEM, a model-driven migration framework that leverages a pivot model to enable reusable and extensible transformations across heterogeneous platforms.
 By preserving detailed visualization semantics and simplifying migration through an intermediary representation, GEM facilitates modernization of legacy editors.
-The paper also reviews existing pivot model approaches, outlines evaluation criteria for migration frameworks, and
+The paper also reviews existing pivot model approaches, outlines evaluation criteria for migration frameworks, and presents a prototype implementation to validate the concept.

 Closing discussion & wrap-up